coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/creating-startup-scripts.md

 To run an instance of Cardano Node, create a bash script to configure options.
 Also, implement Cardano Node as a `systemd` service.

+{% hint style="info" %}
+Running Cardano Node as a `systemd` service maximizes the uptime of your stake pool by restarting the stake pool automatically if any stake pool processes may crash, or when the computer reboots.
+{% endhint %}

 <!-- Update **.bashrc** shell variables.

 ```bash